-EDST 442/3.0 Principles and Programs in Experiential Education
+EDST 260/3.0 Understanding the Principles and Programs in Outdoor and Experiential Education

 A study of the theories of experience-based education as derived from the literature and tested analyses of experiential practices and programs.
-A pedagogical understanding of both the theory and practice of designing innovative outdoor programs is explored through project work involving the ideas of ecological literacy.
+A pedagogical understanding of both the theory and practice of designing innovative outdoor programs is explored through field work involving the ideas of ecological literacy.
 Emphasis is placed upon integrated subject matter.
 Also considered are the development, organization, operation and evaluation skills required to lead experiential-based programs in school systems.
-Sessions vary in length to provide for a mix of activities within the normal duration of a half course.